huynhtuan17ti/Machine-learning/README.md

-# Maching-learning
 # Demo gradient descent
+An overview how do gradient descent work